pjaos/mpy_tool/README.md

 Minimal example.
 Click [here](mcu_template_software/examples/project_template_1/README.md) for more info.

 - Example 2
-As above but with the ability to setup the WiFi over USB or Bluetooth interface.
+As above but with the ability to switch between app1 and app2.
 Click [here](mcu_template_software/examples/project_template_2/README.md) for more info.

 - Example 3
-As above but with a webserver.
+As above but with the ability to setup the WiFi over USB or Bluetooth interface.
 Click [here](mcu_template_software/examples/project_template_3/README.md) for more info.

 - Example 4
+As above but with a webserver.
+Click [here](mcu_template_software/examples/project_template_4/README.md) for more info.

+- Example 5
 As above but with the ability to respond to are you there broadcast messages with stats in JSON format.
-Click [here](mcu_template_software/examples/project_template_4/README.md) for more info.
+Click [here](mcu_template_software/examples/project_template_5/README.md) for more info.

+## Installing software onto a new MCU

-For the example below example 3 code is installed onto a RPi Pico 2 W (the latest Raspberry Pi Pico hardware).
+For the example below, example 3, code is installed onto a RPi Pico 2 W (the latest Raspberry Pi Pico hardware).

 - Select the MCU Type ('RPi Pico 2 W' in this case).
 - Plug in a USB cable between the PC running the mpy_tool_gui software (GUI) and the RPi Pico 2 W.